risk-first/website/menagerie/Software-Dependency-Risk.md

 .. and re-encode to **14** symbols.
 Now, clearly there are some problems with all this:

-1.  **Language Matters:**  the Kolmogorov complexity is dependent on the language, and the features the language has built in. <!-- tweet-end -->
+1.  **Language Matters**:  the Kolmogorov complexity is dependent on the language, and the features the language has built in. <!-- tweet-end -->
 2.  **Exact Kolmogorov complexity is uncomputable anyway:**  Since it's the _theoretical_ minimum program length, it's a fairly abstract idea, so we shouldn't get too hung up on this.
 There is no function to be able to say, "what's the Kolmogorov complexity of string X"
 3.  **What is this new library function we've created?**   Is `abcdRepeater` going to be part of _every_ Javascript?
 If so, then we've shifted [Codebase Risk](Complexity-Risk) away from ourselves, but we've pushed [Communication Risk](Communication-Risk) and [Dependency Risk](Dependency-Risk) onto every _other_ user of Javascript.
 (Why these?
 Because `abcdRepeater` will be clogging up the documentation and other people will rely on it to function correctly.)
 4.  **Are there equivalent functions for every single other string?**  If so, then compilation is no longer a tractable problem because now we have a massive library of different `XXXRepeater` functions to compile against to see if it is...
 So, what we _lose_ in [Codebase Risk](Complexity-Risk#codebase-risk) we gain in [Dependency Risk](Complexity-Risk#space-and-time-complexity).